The Stanford Shenoy-Simons Foundation Grant for Neuroengineering Graduate Training

 Introduction and Goals

-Funded by the Simons Foundation, the Electrical Engineering department and the Wu Tsai Neurosciences Institute, the internal Stanford Shenoy-Simons Foundation Grant seeks to support innovative proposals that allow Stanford PhD candidates (during their 2nd - 4th year) to explore and expand into new directions.
-We encourage developing new collaborations, skill development, and exploration of new ideas and approaches within neuroengineering both within and outside of Stanford.
+Funded by the Simons Foundation, the Electrical Engineering department and the Wu Tsai Neurosciences Institute, the internal Stanford Shenoy-Simons Foundation Grant seeks to support and accept innovative proposals that allow Stanford PhD candidates in any graduate program to explore and expand in new directions in the field of neuroengineering.
+We encourage developing new research projects or collaborations, new educational opportunities, skill development, and exploration of new ideas and approaches within neuroengineering both within and outside of Stanford.

 Program Goals